 Best practices for captions and transcripts

 • Transcribing the video content: Begin by transcribing the spoken content of your video in a text document.
 Capture the dialogue, narration and any important audio information accurately.
+You can use a video translator or professional translation service to assist with this task.

 • Time stamping: Add time stamps at regular intervals to synchronize the text with the corresponding video frames.
 This allows viewers to follow along with the dialogue and action in the video more effectively.